t3mp14r3/ti/README.md

 Small template initializer

-This is little is cript is needed to create frequently used templates for programming, writing, etc.
+This little script can be used to create frequently used templates for programming, writing, etc.

 #### Usage: